 Sometimes called blood poisoning, sepsis is the body’s often deadly response to infection or injury.
 Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.

 The most common cause of sepsis after surgery is infection.
-This could be infection of the incision, where the surgeon opened to perform the procedure, or an infection that develops after the surgery, such as pneumonia (Sepsis and Pneumonia) or urinary tract infection (UTI) (Sepsis and Urinary Tract Infections).
+This could be infection of the incision, where the surgeon opened to perform the procedure, or an infection that develops after the surgery, such as pneumonia or UTIs.

 When you have surgery, it is important to monitor the incision, watching it for signs of infection.
 This would be